Muxter/C-flat/README.md

-# CMM
+# C-flat
-C Minus Minus
+C-flat is simplified C.